Julien-Allard/react-marvel-app/README.md

 - consult a Marvel database to get all kind of different Marvel heroes and vilains
 - same thing to get a huge panel of Marvel comics
 - add characters and comics to your favourites !
-They are safely keeped on your cookies
+They are safely keeped on your local storage
 - more to come (better favourite system and account creation/management)
 - I took inspiration from different Marvel ressources